 - Set your timer for 5 minutes and DO NOT let ANYTHING disturb you while you stir.
 You must keep stirring your butter/sugar mixture so that it does not burn.
 And you must use a WOODEN spoon.

 - Keep stirring until your timer goes off.
 It may even smoke a tiny bit and that is ok.
-If you are really concerned, lift you pan off of the burner (while you are still stirring) to remove it from the heat, but still stir until your timer goes off.
+If you are really concerned, lift the pan off of the burner (while you are still stirring) to remove it from the heat, but still stir until your timer goes off.

 - Immediately pour hot toffee onto your foil-lined baking sheet.
 If you added nuts to your baking sheet, pour the toffee over the nuts.